ECCC-ASTD-MRD/gem/README.md

 ### GNU compilers
 - By default GEM is configured to use gfortran and gcc compilers
+- Changes to the C and Fortran flags can be done in **project/Linux-x86_64-gnu.cmake**
-- make sure the compilers and libraries paths are set in the appropriate environment variables (PATH and LD_LIBRARY_PATH).
+- Make sure the compilers and libraries paths are set in the appropriate environment variables (PATH and LD_LIBRARY_PATH).
 Here are some examples which will need to be adapted for your setup:
     - On Ubuntu:
         ```
             export PATH=/usr/lib/openmpi/bin:${PATH}
             export LD_LIBRARY_PATH=/usr/lib/openmpi/lib:$LD_LIBRARY_PATH
+			or
+			export LD_LIBRARY_PATH=/usr/lib/x86_64-linux-gnu/openmpi/lib:$LD_LIBRARY_PATH

         ```
     - On Fedora:
         ```